 We also produce a monthly magazine, and provide this to Listeners each month in addition to that week’s edition.

 The technology we use has also evolved, from analogue recording onto Talking Book tapes to digital recording onto USB memory sticks.
-We are also developing our web and online services.
+We’re also continually developing our web and online services.